-Learners will study the factors that affect health and wellbeing; learning about physiological and lifestyle indicators of the level of a person's health.
+Learners will study the factors that affect a person's health and wellbeing.
+They will learn how aspects of health are measured and monitored.
 They learn how to make recommendations to improve someone's physical health.

 Typical skills/aptitude/interests a student should have to do this qualification